-- 1Fondazione IRCCS Istituto Nazionale dei Tumori, ENETS Center of Excellence, National Tumor Institute (Italy), Italy
+- 1Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy

-In recent years, the following clinical achievements dramatically expanded the therapeutic armamentarium against advanced pNETs: a) somatostatin analogues (SAs) significantly prolonged patient progression free survival (PFS) when compared to the placebo in patients with advanced disease (3); b) the mTOR inhibitor everolimus and the multi-tyrosine kinase inhibitor sunitinib demonstrated anticancer activity and prolonged median PFS in pNET patients pre-treated with SAs (4, 5); c) peptide receptor radiotherapy (PRRT) showed impressive anticancer activity coupled with excellent tolerability profiles in patients with pre-treated advanced pNETs.
+In recent years, the following clinical achievements dramatically expanded the therapeutic armamentarium against advanced pNETs: (a) somatostatin analogs (SAs) significantly prolonged patient progression free survival (PFS) when compared to the placebo in patients with advanced disease (3); (b) the mTOR inhibitor everolimus and the multi-tyrosine kinase inhibitor sunitinib demonstrated anticancer activity and prolonged median PFS in pNET patients pre-treated with SAs (4, 5); (c) peptide receptor radiotherapy (PRRT) showed impressive anticancer activity coupled with excellent tolerability profiles in patients with pre-treated advanced pNETs.
 Finally, cytotoxic chemotherapy or liver-directed treatments remain a valid option for patients with high-grade pNETs, as well as for neoplasms progressing on biological agents.
 Despite these improvements, most advanced pNETs remain almost invariably incurable, and many patients finally die of their disease.
-Indeed, while 5-year survival is 65%-94% in patients with limited-stage disease, it is reduced to 44%-76% in the presence of lymph node metastases, and to 27% in the case of distant metastases (6, 7).
+Indeed, while 5-year survival is 65–94% in patients with limited-stage disease, it is reduced to 44–76% in the presence of lymph node metastases, and to 27% in the case of distant metastases (6, 7).
 In the advanced disease setting, factors associated with poorer survival include the presence of liver and peritoneal metastases, not having undergone resection the primary (pancreatic) tumor, high-grade (G3) disease.
 Therefore, new treatment options are needed for patients with advanced pNETs, in particular those with poor prognostic factors.

 Here we review and discuss preclinical and clinical studies supporting a potential role of metformin in the treatment of pNETs.
 We also discuss how ongoing trials could elucidate a potential role of metformin in combination with established anti-pNET therapies.

 On the other hand, we recently published results of a study indicating that modifications of lipid metabolism could be implicated in metformin anticancer properties.
-Indeed, in a 58 patients with advanced pNETs treated with everolimus, we found that the precocious (within three months from treatment initiation) onset of hypertriglyceridemia, or increased cholesterol levels during the whole treatment course, are associated with significantly lower PFS independently from metformin use (14).
-We also found that high intratumor levels of Acetyl-CoA Carboxylase 1 (ACC1) enzyme, the limiting-step enzyme in the fatty acid de novo biosynthesis pathway, correlate with lower everolimus efficacy (14) (Figure 1).
+Indeed, in a 58 patients with advanced pNETs treated with everolimus, we found that the precocious (within 3 months from treatment initiation) onset of hypertriglyceridemia, or increased cholesterol levels during the whole treatment course, are associated with significantly lower PFS independently from metformin use (Table 1) (14).
+We also found that high intratumor levels of Acetyl-CoA Carboxylase 1 (ACC1) enzyme, the limiting-step enzyme in the fatty acid de novo biosynthesis pathway, correlate with lower everolimus efficacy [Figure 1; (14)].
 Since metformin not only affects systemic glucose metabolism, but it is also capable of lowering plasma triglycerides (15) and/or of causing inhibition of ACC1 in AMPK-mediated manner in cancer cells (16), the observed association of metformin use and significantly longer patient PFS could be mediated by metformin effects on systemic/tumor lipid metabolism (Figure 1).
-Prospective studies are needed to test this hypothesis, as well as to distinguish between an indirect (i.e. mediated by modifications of systemic metabolism) and a direct, cell-autonomous anticancer effect of metformin in pNETs.
+Prospective studies are needed to test this hypothesis, as well as to distinguish between an indirect (i.e., mediated by modifications of systemic metabolism) and a direct, cell-autonomous anticancer effect of metformin in pNETs.

 While retrospective analyses clearly indicate that metformin use in diabetic patients with advanced pNETs is associated with better clinical outcomes, no prospective studies have investigated metformin activity/efficacy in combination with standard antitumor treatments so far.
 Moreover, it is currently unclear if also pNET patients who are not diabetics ma benefit from metformin treatment.